Interview tips for graduate accountants

 Demonstrate a genuine interest in the graduate scheme to which you are applying.

-Going for an interview with an accountancy or professional services firm can feel daunting.
+Going for an interview with an accountancy or professional services firm, whether it's a small firm, SME or one of the Big 4, can feel daunting.
 Use our advice on what to do before and at your interview to boost your chances of getting a graduate job offer.
 Remember to go in with the right attitude: have a positive, honest and enthusiastic outlook and you could well be the graduate for the job.

 Four things to do leading up to your accounting interview